 Posted November 2010

-The New York State Department of Health (NYSDOH) strongly recommends that all New York State birth facilities use the pediatric HIV testing services at the Wadsworth Center.
-For information about this service, which is free of charge for New York State providers caring for HIV-exposed infants, contact the Wadsworth Center at 518-474-4177.*
+The NYSDOH strongly recommends that all New York State birth facilities use the pediatric HIV testing services at the Wadsworth Center; the service is free of charge for NYS providers caring for HIV-exposed infants.

 HIV nucleic acid testing (NAT) to detect HIV RNA or DNA should be performed for early diagnosis of pediatric HIV infection at the following ages (AII):